 Each morning, before breakfast, we’ll do an (optional) session of yoga and meditation.
 Then at 08:30, we’ll eat breakfast.
 After breakfast, from 09:30 till 13:30, we’ll come together for our Radical Honesty group session.
 The sessions will include an introduction to Radical Honesty; a deeper dive into RH; and learning through theory, discussions, sharing and exercises on how to be radically honest.
 We’ll do group and paired exercises as well as hot seat work.

 At 13:30, we’ll break for lunch.
 After lunch, we’ll be free to hike through the lush green forest, lay on a white sandy beach, swim in the Aegean Sea, chill at the village tavernas, lounge in the hammocks, talk amongst ourselves, etc. Then we’ll garden, cook and eat dinner together.

 Dinner will be served at 20:00 and after eating, we can talk, dance, sing, drink, play and hang out.
 We can practice being radically honest with each other and converse about how we can live our lives in love and in contribution to others.

-The ultimate Radical Honesty exprience is the 8-day Intensive workshop.
-We call this workshop transformational workshop, real intimacy and connection happens when we share our fears and worries, tell the story of our lives and talk about our sexual history and what we like and don’t like about our bodies.
+The ultimate Radical Honesty experience is the 8-day Intensive Retreat.
+We call this retreat a transformational workshop, as real intimacy and connection happens when we share our fears and worries, tell the story of our lives and talk about our sexual history and what we like and don’t like about our bodies.

 We will begin each day with about 30 minutes of body movement and 20 minutes of meditation, followed by breakfast and a morning session of teaching, group conversations and paired exercises.
 We will then have a healthy lunch and an afternoon break.
 After the break, we will continue working with “hot seat” work, teaching, meditation, movement or dancing, and more paired and small group exercises.
 At around 20:00, we’ll eat dinner.